jimwins/titi/docs/querying.rst

         var_dump($row);
     }

-It is also worth noting that ``$statement`` is a ``PDOStatement`` instance so calling its ``fetch()`` method is the same as if you had called against PDO without Idiorm.
+It is also worth noting that ``$statement`` is a ``PDOStatement`` instance so calling its ``fetch()`` method is the same as if you had called against PDO without Titi being involved.

 Getting the PDO instance
 ''''''''''''''''''''''''

 .. warning::

-    By using this function you're dropping down to PHPs PDO directly.
-Idiorm does not make any attempt to protect you from making errors when using this method.
+    By using this function you're dropping down to PHP's PDO directly.
+Titi does not make any attempt to protect you from making errors when using this method.

-    You're essentially just using Idiorm to manage the connection and configuration when you implement against ``get_db()``.
+    You're essentially just using Titi to manage the connection and configuration when you implement against ``get_db()``.

-If none of the preceeding methods suit your purposes then you can also get direct access to the PDO instance underneath Idiorm using ``ORM::get_db()``.
+If none of the preceeding methods suit your purposes then you can also get direct access to the PDO instance underneath Titi using ``ORM::get_db()``.
 This will return a configured instance of `PDO`_.

 .. code-block:: php